kkritselis/pitch_battle/project_history.md

 1. ESP32 powers on
 2. Logo appears on the iPixel
-3. QR code appears on the round LCD
+3. Animated attract loop plays on the round LCD
-4. Players scan, join Wi-Fi, and tap Join Game (Home then Away)
+4. Players connect to Wi-Fi and tap Join Game (Home then Away)
 5. The pitching and batting teams lock their choices for the half
-6. ESP32 resolves the play
+6. ESP32 resolves the play via the weighted outcome lookup
 7. iPixel shows the result animation or scroll text (walk/strikeout)
 8. Scoreboard updates on slot 5
-9. Play continues through full innings
+9. Phones show the result and Next Pitch; play continues through full innings

 No laptop, cloud service, or external server required during gameplay.

----
+**Still open:** New Game button in the phone UI, player reconnection timeout, JSON escaping for `resultText`, and advanced situational rules (double plays, etc.).
+See [README.md](README.md) roadmap.

 ## iPixel diagnostic history